 falls within the range of 79-93; if he or she scores 7 on IELTS, his or

 her TOEFL scores can be calculated between 94-101.

 Use the links given below to refer to the comparison charts and the comparison tables.

 TOEFL score comparison tool: http://www.ets.org/toefl/institutions/scores/compare

-Frequently asked questions about the TOEFL score comparison: http://www.ets.org/toefl/institutions/scores/compare/faq
+Frequently asked questions about the score comparison: http://www.ets.org/toefl/institutions/scores/compare/faq